steadybit/extension-kubernetes/advice/memory_limit/instructions.md

-When your service ${target.k8s.deployment} uses too much memory, it will be limited by the configured memory limit.
+When your service ${target.steadybit.label} uses too much memory, it will be limited by the configured memory limit.

 Specify the upper limit to be used by defining the ```limits``` property in your